Savecoders/Savecoders/README.md

 <!--👯 I’m looking to collaborate on [PcmasterApp](https://pcmaster-race.herokuapp.com/) -->
 - 💬 Ask me about **Javascript, ZshThemes, Linux and web development<img src="https://media.giphy.com/media/j3fdZ1QIhCpBlWUONw/giphy.gif" width="25" />**
+- 🎢 tried to improve both in the world of software development and my soft skills to be very helpful to many people
 - ⚡ Fun fact **my favorite hobbies is practice speed cube, read books📕, play video games 🎮, enjoy to nice cup of coffee**

 <h3 align="left">Languages and Tools:</h3>